torvenkat/parint/content/Notes/Bold Math.md

   - latex
 ---

-Computer Modern Fonts in LaTeX are nice, because they are thin.
+Computer Modern Fonts in $\LaTeX$  are nice, because they are thin.
 However, there is a certain elegance to old school math books with thicker fonts (see image).

 ![[old_school_math_typesetting.png]]